Skip to footer content

 var invoicePdf = renderer.RenderHtmlAsPdf(invoiceHtml);

-// Apply digital signature for authenticity
+// Apply a digital signature for authenticity

 invoicePdf.Sign(new PdfSignature("cert.pfx", "password"));